Shooting of Rylan Wilder: Injuries

 In August 2021, Rylan's mother was interviewed by Chicago Sun-Times, she said Rylan lost half of his blood as doctors were operating on him in the hospital.
 The rifle bullet made a small hole in his elbow, approximately an inch in diameter, it broke into multiple pieces and lodged into his abdomen, without touching any vital organs.
 The bullet pierced the arm, shattering bones and damaging muscles, artery and nerves causing Rylan to bleed profusely.
 Doctors later managed to connect his nerves and arteries to maintain his blood flow and healing process.
 They collected his shattered bone pieces and put it back together with temporary 10-inch-long titanium rod that would be replaced with steel plates.
 Doctor Vineeta Swaroop, who was Rylan's surgeon, said she never seen such injuries in her career and will never forget him.
-Doctor David Kalainov, who operated on his arm 2 times, said that Rylan will not full recover because damaged nerves never fully regrow.
+Doctor David Kalainov, who operated on his arm 2 times, said that Rylan will not fully recover because damaged nerves never fully regrow.
 He said his hobby of playing guiltar may help recover faster.

-The family launched a GoFundMe account for Rylan in 2019 to cover the cost of his medical xpenses, it amassed almost $54,000.
+The family launched a GoFundMe account for Rylan in 2019 to cover the cost of his medical expenses, it amassed almost $54,000.
 The account received significant support from people.
 Ray Quinn, owner of the Monarchy Over Monday music show, donated all of the shows' income to the campaign.
 Several musicians in Chicago offered Rylan invitations to their events once he recovers.
 One day after the shooting, students of the Rylan's Lane Tech College High School received an announcement detailing the incident, they created posters for Rylan containing kind messages, their parents also donated to his GoFundMe.

-Throughout his recovery, Rylan experienced 18 surgeries and daily 3-hour long physical therapy sessions that he attends to this day.
+Throughout his recovery, Rylan experienced 18 surgeries and daily 3-hour long physical therapy sessions that he attended for years.
 In 2023, Rylan reportedly still felt numbness in his left arm, specifically the hand and fingers.
 Despite that, he re-learned how to play guiltar, and at the beginning of 2024, he was accepted to Columbia College Chicago as a music technology student.
 His family said that they received no apologies from Des Plaines Police Department.